jeannefukumaru/fasttext-with-clipper/README.md

+sentiment classification of amazon product reviews using fasttext model deployment and management using clipper
 # fasttext-with-clipper
-Deploys pre-trained fasttext-classification model using RISE Lab's Clipper framework